 Caring for Dairy Cows: Milk and Antibiotics from a Veterinarian’s Point of View

 Caring for their cows and producing high-quality milk are two top priorities for dairy farmers.
 Animal care plans, safety protocols and training programs are just some of the steps in place on dairy farms to ensure the milk produced is both wholesome and safe for us to drink.
 Dairy veterinarians play an important role in these steps, working with farmers and their employees to provide the best care possible for the cows, so, in turn, the cows can provide the best milk possible.
 We recently met with Dr. Jill Brester, a dairy veterinarian at Michigan State University College of Veterinary Medicine and mother of two boys who works full time on a Michigan dairy farm and helps train the next generation of dairy veterinarians, to answer some common questions about animal care, the use of antibiotics on dairy farms, and milk safety.

 As a veterinarian, how do you work with dairy farmers?

 As a dairy veterinarian, I am completely engrossed in the industry, and work with dairy farmers on a multitude of different levels.
 The relationship between veterinarian and dairy farmer has changed and evolved over the last 15-20 years.
 Instead of focusing on treating individual cows that don’t feel well, we now put more focus on preventing the need for treatment to begin with.
 Because of this, it is my job to train employees, write protocols for common situations, analyze records, and work on herd-level, instead of individual cow, medicine issues.
 We work more on the herd level and focus on aspects of preventative medicine in order to decrease treatment of sick animals.
 I feel that if we end up with cows needing treatment, it is a failure.

 I am in a unique situation working for Michigan State University College of Veterinary Medicine.
-I not only get to work in the dairy industry, but also get to educate future veterinarians about dairy medicine and take steps toward improving ag literacy.
+I not only get to work in the dairy industry, but also get to educate future veterinarians about dairy medicine and take steps toward improving agricultural literacy.